Pontiac Parisienne: Fifth generation: 1977–1986

 For 1977 model year, the full-sized GM cars (B-platform and C-platform) were greatly downsized, losing hundreds of pounds in weight and several inches in length while retaining the similar amount of interior space.
 Smaller, lighter bodies allowed the smaller engines, which led to the lower fuel consumption.

 The 1977–1981 Parisienne shared the same front end and taillight design with Bonnevilles sold in the United States.
 When the full-size GM cars were revised in 1980, Parisienne sedan and coupe gained the formal roof with near-vertical rear windscreen.
 The revised grille became narrower in width, and the front turn signal indicators were moved from the bumpers to the positions between main and high beam headlights.
 The cornering lamp was moved higher from the lower chrome trim to the body.
 The taillights were revised to be more vertical and had deeper inserts between the chrome trims.

 When General Motors revised the G-platform in 1982, Pontiac in the United States renamed LeMans as Bonneville Model G, moving the nameplate down from the full-size to mid-size car.
 The full-size B-platform car was renamed as Parisienne, making it the first time that Parisienne was sold in the United States.

 For 1982, Parisienne was revised to base on Chevrolet Caprice with different grille insert and taillight trim.
 For both Canadian and American markets, Parisienne was again available as sedan, coupe, and station wagon along with both V6 and V8 engines from the various divisions.
 Parisienne remained in production until 1986 with minor annual trim revisions.

 Of all models based on B-platform (1977–1996), Parisienne and Bonneville (until its transfer to G-platform in 1982), were only one to have detachable rear wheel skirts.
 The wheel skirts were eliminated for 1982, only to return again for 1985 as to differentiate Parisienne further from Caprice.
-The wheel skirts weren't fitted to the station wagon.
+With that differentiation the Parisienne returned to using the rear quarter panels, decklid and wraparound taillamps previously used on the 1980–81 Bonneville.
+Wheel skirts were never fitted to the station wagon models.